-AP Capstone is a program based on two yearlong A.P. courses: A.P.
+AP Capstone is a program based on two year-long A.P. courses: A.P.
 Seminar and A.P.
 Research.
 These courses are designed to complement other A.P. courses that the A.P.
 Capstone student may take.
 Instead of teaching specific subject knowledge, A.P.
 Seminar and A.P.
 Research uses an interdisciplinary approach to develop the critical thinking, research, collaboration, time management, and presentation skills students need for college-level work.
 The AP Capstone program was developed originally at the request of higher education professionals, who saw a need for a systematic way for high school students to begin mastering these skills before college.
 Students who earn scores of 3 or higher in A.P.
 Seminar and A.P.
 Research and on four additional A.P.
 Exams of their choosing receive the A.P.
 Capstone Diploma.
 Students who earn scores of 3 or higher in A.P.
+Seminar and A.P.
+Research but not on four additional A.P.
+Exams receive the A.P.
 Seminar and Research Certificate.
 The A.P.
 Capstone Diploma and A.P.
 Capstone Certificate are issued by the College Board.